 Buffalo Benford Standley has been in the business of entertainment since Moby Dick was a minnow and sees himself as an Okie Gonzo Outlaw Folklorist and Showbusiness Carney.
 The passion that has driven him on a main line all the years in show business has been the history and the roots of the different tracks that music has laid in these United States since the guitar from Spain met the Native American Drum.
 Maybe somewhere in Texas in another century followed by singing cowboys, folk singers, gospel choirs, the blues in the south, race music to hillbilly on to country music evolving to rock and roll by finding the old timmers and taling to them on camera.
+Benford self published three books on the state and fate of children and working with runaway teens.

 Buffalo has produced shows and/or done interviews with the likes of his friend Merle Haggard, Willie Nelson, Waylon Jennings, Kris Kristofferson, Les Paul, Bob Dylan, Ramblin' Jack Elliott, Clint Eastwood, Toby Keith, Miranda Lambert, Emmylou Harris, Kevin Bacon, Kacey Musgraves, Taylor Swift, Gary Busey, Michael Martin Murphey, Leon Russell, Hoyt Axton, David Amram, Roger McGuinn and John York of the Byrds, many of the great singing cowboys like Gene Aurty and Buck Page of the Riders of the Purple Sage, Patsy Montana, Jenette Carter of the carter family and hundreds more...